xantes88/Portfolio/Progetti Machine Learning/Advanced Analytics for Invoice Payment Risk/Readme.txt

 📊 Dashboard Preview (Power BI)

-Interactive visualization of invoice risk by vendor, region, GL account, and exposure — tailored for AP managers and finance controllers.
+Interactive visualization of invoice risk by vendor, region, GL account, and exposure — tailored for AP managers and finance controllers in invoice_Dashboard.pbix.

 🛠 Deployment & Integration